mgechev/blog.mgechev.com/content/post/2017-12-07-redux-anti-patterns-race-conditions-testability.md

 }
 ```

-In the scheduler we want to allow the guide to schedule multiple sessions, however, once we join a session we're interested only in itself particularly.
-This may cause us to develop the store in the following way:
+In the scheduler we want to allow the guide to schedule multiple sessions, however, once they join a session we're only interested in the particular session itself.
+Following this logic we may declare the store in the following way:

 ```typescript
 interface Store {